 - Determine where to focus.
 Not all deals are equal and unless priority is given to the ‘must win’ deals to make the forecast and the quarter, the risk is that all deals will slip.
 Each deal in the forecast should be categorized as a ‘must win now’, ‘must develop for next quarter’ or ‘qualify out’ – so that you are laser focused on the deals in your forecast.

 Donal is CEO of The TAS Group, author of Amazon #1 Bestseller Account Planning in Salesforce.
 His latest publication is Winning Sales Performance Management – No Analytics Needed.
-Follow him on Twitter, LinkedIn and on The TAS Group blog.
+Follow him on Twitter, LinkedIn and on his blog.

 “The only way to improve the sales forecast is to review each opportunity.”